VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

 Registry Configuration
 ----------------------

-This file specifies how data is read from Ecobee API response data as well as how points are set via the Master Driver and actuator.
+This file specifies how data is read from Ecobee API response data as well as how points are set via the Platform Driver and actuator.

 It is likely that more points may be added to obtain additional data, but barring implementation changes by Ecobee it is